ThinkIQ-Labs/OPC-UA-Nodeset-WebAPI/README.md

 The best way to explore the project is to take a look at the [Swagger](https://opcuanodesetwebapi.azurewebsites.net/swagger/index.html) api documentation.

+### Locally Stored UA NodeSets

+Depending on the use case, some NodeSets are standard dependencies.
+The system can store, retrieve, upload and delete NodeSet XML files.
+This endpoint allows a system to be deployed without any local NodeSet files and then casually populated by the user.
+It also allows the removal of UA NodeSets in order to upload newer versions.
+Multiple versions of the same NodeSet could be stored, as long as different file names are used.

+- GET /LocalNodeset: to retrieve file names, namespaces, version, release dates and dependencies of all locally stored UA NodeSets
+- PUT /LocalNodeset: to upload an XML file, which will get stored on the server once it successfully passes as a legit UA NodeSet file
+- GET /LocalNodeset/fileName: to download the full XML content of a stored UA NodeSet
+- DELETE /LocalNodeset/fileName: to delete a stored UA NodeSet

 ### UA NodeSet Projects

 The entrance point into the api is the notion of a project.
 Projects are stored in memory and present